tamberg/fhnw-phycom/00/README.md

 - If you are not sure if this course is for you, consider contacting us.

 ### Contact
-- Contact us via MS Teams or email thomas.amberg@fhnw.ch
+- Contact us via MS Teams or email thomas.amberg@fhnw.ch.